novekm/mcp/src/ccapi-mcp-server/README.md

 The server automatically displays AWS account information on startup:

 - **AWS Profile**: The profile being used (if any)
+- **Authentication Type**: How you're authenticated (SSO Profile, Standard AWS Profile, Environment Variables, Assume Role Profile)
 - **AWS Account ID**: The AWS account ID
 - **AWS Region**: The region where resources will be created
 - **Read-only Mode**: Whether the server is in read-only mode
+- **Security Scanning**: Whether Checkov security scanning is enabled

-This ensures you always know which AWS account and region will be affected by operations.
+This ensures you always know which AWS account and region will be affected by operations, and what security measures are in place.

 ## Installation